 - a legitimate interest in the patients welfare (eg next-of-kin, parent or guardian, agent, welfare attorney, etc.)

-Your formal complaint should normally be made to the Practice Manager, in writing, by phone, fax or e-mail, or in person.
-Note that the confidentiality of information cannot be guaranteed if you use e-mail or fax.
+Your formal complaint should normally be made to the Practice Manager, in writing, by phone, or in person.
 In the event that the complaint relates to the Practice Manager, it will be passed to one of the partners to deal with.
 In these circumstances you may, if you prefer, direct your complaint to one of the partners rather than to the Practice Manager.
 You will be sent a formal acknowledgement of your complaint within 3 working days as above.
 This will include confirmation of the details of your complaint.

 In circumstances where you consider it difficult or inappropriate to complain direct to the practice you can make your complaint to the Health Board (contact details at the foot of this web page) who will agree a way forward with you.
 You can also ask the Health Board to assist you in making your complaint to the practice including organising independent advocacy, translation and other support services, if required, or you can use the independent advice and assistance service offered by the Citizens Advice Bureau.